-Furniture and fittings 10 years
+10 years

-Plant and machinery 10 years
+10 years

-Computer hardware 3 years
+3 years

-Office equipment 5 years
+5 years

 (g) Intangible assets

 Capitalisation/expensing of assets

 Acquisitions of intangible assets costing \$5,000 or more and internally generated intangible assets costing \$50,000 or more are capitalised.
 The cost of utilising the assets is expensed (amortised) over their useful lives.
 Costs incurred below these thresholds are immediately expensed directly to the Statement of Comprehensive Income.